Republic of Barbados

 Barbados Bullfinch Loxigilla barbadensis ©Regani WikiCommons Website

-Birding The Barbados
+Birding Barbados

-The island has been well-watched for several decades and has scored some notable firsts for the Americas e.g. Garganey, Black-headed Gull, Little Bittern, Alpine Swift, Collared Pratincole, Whiskered Tern, Common Cuckoo, Little Egret.
-Currently Barbados is the only place in Western Hemisphere where Little Egret is known to breed.
+Lying 150km east of its much older volcanic neighbours; its isolation, youth and non-mountainous topography are the main reasons for its limited avifauna.
+The island has been well-watched for several decades and has scored some notable firsts for the Americas e.g. Garganey, Black-headed Gull, Little Bittern, Alpine Swift, Collared Pratincole, Whiskered Tern, Common Cuckoo and Little Egret.
+Barbados was the first place in the Western Hemisphere where Little Egret was known to breed.
 Many vagrants turn up annually, but it is the trans-Atlantic vagrants that are of the greatest regional significance.

-The island has limited natural wetland habitats, but the most important site is Graeme Hall Swamp, a natural mangrove swamp that has recently become a Ramsar site.
-Be warned however that most of the other wetlands are small artificial swamps, created for the sole purpose of shooting migrant shorebirds from mid-July to mid-October though this fact is little known outside of Barbados.
-The main species shot are yellowlegs, dowitchers, plovers, pectoral, whimbrels and stilt sandpipers.
-This custom dates back to the time of slavery, when the plantation owners had nothing else to do after the sugarcane was cut than sit in their swamps, drink fine Barbados rum and shoot.
 On the plus side, some of these swamps provide good habitat for birds year-round and some owners are interested in nature, and actively discourage shooting of rare or protected species.
 During the shooting season when these swamps are strictly off-limits, there are still good opportunities to see shorebirds at Chancery Lane Swamp, near south point and at virtually any other grassy field after rain.
 A walk along the north coast can be particularly productive.
-Common shorebirds include White-rumped, Pectoral, Stilt and Solitary Sandpiper, Short-billed Dowitcher, Yellowleg, American Golden Plover, Whimbrel, and Hudsonian Godwits that pass directly over the island, but rarely land.
+Common shorebirds include White-rumped, Pectoral, Stilt and Solitary Sandpiper, Short-billed Dowitcher, yellowlegs, American Golden Plover, Whimbrel and Hudsonian Godwits that pass directly over the island, but rarely land.

 Top Sites